ItsViolet/Nexo/apps/README.md

 # Apps
-App applications that are for NexoJS
+Apps that are for NexoJS